How to Migrate WordPress.com Website to WordPress.org

 Let’s get an overview of the key differences between WordPress.org vs WordPress.com.

-If you’re struggling to choose, then this blog about WordPress.org vs WordPress.com might help you.
+If you’re struggling to decide, then this blog about WordPress.org vs WordPress.com might help you.

-When do you need to migrate from WordPress.com to WordPress.org
+When should you migrate from WordPress.com to WordPress.org?

 Your site is growing

-6 Easy steps to move content from WordPress.com to WordPress.org
+5 Easy steps to move from WordPress.com to WordPress.org

 Alright, if the decision is made, that means you’re moving to WordPress.org!